Frequently Asked Questions (FAQ) for Patients

 Computing Without Pain with the MouseKeyDo System covers 27 step-by-step lessons, with photo illustrations and practice exercises for each lesson.
 It also contains a discussion of the 12 most common computer-related injuries, a self-assessment quiz, and a training log to help you track your progress.

 The companion CD-ROM features Dr. Kahan explaining and demonstrating all the techniques and practice exercises in 45 minutes of VHS-quality video.
 Dr. Kahan also performs "Doing the MouseKeyDo" - a fun original song that will help you remember the basics of your training!
 (System Requirements for playing the CD-ROM are compatible with Windows 98, 2000, ME, XP Home, XP Professional, Mac OSX, MacOS Classic, MacOS 9.x.)

 Are you billing your purchase to workers' compensation insurance?
-If so, we've set up a special page entitled "How to order the MouseKeyDo System through workers' compensation" to ensure you have the forms and information you need to complete your purchase.
+If so, we've set up a special page.
+Click here for the order form entitled "How to order the MouseKeyDo System through workers' compensation" to ensure you have the forms and information you need to complete your purchase.

 If your employer offers health care flexible spending accounts or health care cafeteria accounts, you can purchase the MouseKeyDo System that way.
 You can also ask your employer if it covers the cost of the program through its environmental health and safety, human resources, or continuing education and training budgets.

-11. I prefer hands-on training to working with a CD-ROM.
+9. I prefer hands-on training to working with a CD-ROM or online program.
 Where can I find a trainer?